 a 0.01 percent silver content .
 It is surprising that they were able to realize that the lead contained silver and amazing that they were

-able to develop such an efficient method of refining it!
+able to develop such an efficient method of refining!

 Alteration of Galena

 Galena weathers easily.
 Fresh surfaces of galena tarnish rapidly from a silver metallic luster to a dull gray to dull black color.
-When exposed to the elements of buried in soil galena quickly weathers to anglesite,
+When exposed to the elements or buried in soil, galena quickly weathers to anglesite,

 Does It Really "Snow" Galena on Venus?

-Venus has a inhospitable environment where volcanoes vent superheated gases into the atmosphere.
+The planet Venus has an inhospitable environment where volcanoes vent superheated gases into the atmosphere.
 Sulfur and lead are among the gases erupted

 from the volcanoes on Venus.
-They remain in the gas phase until they are high enough in the atmosphere to condense.
+They remain in the gaseous phase until they are high enough in the atmosphere to condense.

 In 2004, researchers at Washington University in St. Louis provided plausible evidence that "heavy metal snow" - which is most likely a combination of lead

-sulfide (galena) and bismuth sulfide - falls as “snow” on the higher elevations of Venus .
+sulfide (galena) and bismuth sulfide - falls on the higher elevations of Venus .

 Uses of Galena